Understanding Intel’s Laptop CPU Models: What the Numbers and Letters Mean

-All of the Core processors have a naming system that operates like below.
+All of the Intel Core processors use a naming system that operates like so:

 Core [brand] + [processor number] + [suffix]